tc39/proposal-idl/README.md

 [Previous attempts](https://github.com/w3ctag/jsidl) to solve this problem involved proposing a new IDL for ECMAScript.
 Some reasons for going down this path are:
 - The feature set needed by JavaScript is different from the Web.
 They follow different conventions, e.g., enumerability, overloading, the types of conversions, etc. Overlap is only partial.
-- In practice, some of the software handling JSIDL
+- In practice, some of the software handling JSIDL will be different from software which uses WebIDL (e.g., certain JS engines may not be able to reuse the WebIDL generator for web APIs, and need a separate generator)
-- From the perspective of
+- From the perspective of minimizing complexity, JSIDL would be a smaller definition than WebIDL as a whole.

 ### Let's put off the decision